- Games, Toys, and Hobbies»

 A word to the wise- it is excruciatingly different to be stealthy all the time.
 Invest in some sleep darts and learn to be patient!

 As the accompanying video from Bethesda Softworks UK demonstrates, there are a ton of ways to assassinate your targets in "Dishonored".
-You can stab them, shoot them, burn them, steam them, and fry them using their own technology against them!
-Seriously, watch the video (in full-screen mode) to the right and tell me that it's not hilariously creative.
+You can stab them, shoot them, burn them, steam them, and fry them using their own technology.

 Overall, I am still struggling with the creativity part of my kills and, in fact, I am actively trying to reduce the number of enemies that I eliminate lethally.
-It's getting me into a lot of trouble and I don't like that.
+It simply results in a more positive game-playing experience.

 Adventuring vs. Not Adventuring

 I am not a risk-taker and I enjoy my comfort zones.
-"Dishonored" enjoys thrusting me out of these areas of familiarity and watching me squirm.
+"Dishonored" thrusts its players out of these areas of familiarity and watches them squirm.
 I am fairly convinced that this game is a secret tool for teaching people how to quash their impulsive tendencies and, if it's not, it should be.

 Part of this game revolves around the discovery of runes and bone charms, both of which aid you in gaining additional powers that make life a little easier.
 In order to find these trinkets, you must equip the heart, which is literally a beating heart that has been turned into a kind of compass.
 Following the heart leads you in many different places, most of which are not safe.